ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

     std::string nameStr = ret.value();
 }
 ```
-If the return type is also not known at compile time,`rtl::Return` can be used –
+If the return type is also not known at compile time,`rtl::Return` can be used:
 ```c++
 rtl::method<rtl::RObject, rtl::Return()> getName = oGetName->targetT().argsT().returnT();